 Real Bento: Fresh and Easy Lunchbox Recipes from a Japanese Working Mom, written by Kanae Inoue, features 200 recipes and 22 bento combinations for a variety of fun and delicious lunch ideas.
-A few highlights include Sesame Pork with Pea Shoots, Teriyaki Chicken Bento, Rice Omelet Bento, Honey Nut Squash Salad, Rice Sandwich Bento, and Macaroni Sweet Corn Soup.
-Following the review, I will be sharing Inoue’s recipe for Miso Pork Rice-Bowl Bento along with a GIVEAWAY of Real Bento sponsored by Tuttle Publishing!
+A few highlights include Sesame Pork with Pea Shoots, Teriyaki Chicken Bento, Rice Omelet Bento, and Macaroni Sweet Corn Soup.
+Following the review, I will be sharing Inoue’s recipe for Miso Pork Rice-Bowl Bento following the review.

 Disclosure: I received this book from Tuttle Publishing in exchange for my honest review.
 All comments and opinions are my own.
 This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.